Science

 2 semesters, 1 credit

 This rigorous chemistry class is highly recommended for students who plan to take AP Biology and/or AP Chemistry.
-While covering the same topics as in Chemistry, Honors Chemistry emphasizes independent learning and more-extensive laboratory investigations.
-Students approach problem-solving using rigorous mathematical models and delve deeper into the basic chemical processes at a faster pace than in the Chemistry course.
+While covering the same topics as in Chemistry, this honors course emphasizes independent learning and more extensive laboratory investigations.
+Students approach problem solving using rigorous mathematical models and delve deeper into the basic chemical processes at a faster pace than in the Chemistry course.
 Mastery of algebra and comfort with abstract thinking is a must.

 2 semesters, 1 credit